-- Use appropriate recording and drawing techniques. - Identify complex associations linking principles of good design and technological knowledge. - Produce a creative and considered response to a design brief. - Produce a detailed specification for the product. - Use detailed notes and annotated drawings to record original design ideas. - Use ICT/CAD/CAM to support design development. - Use drawing and annotation to clearly communicate details of the design chosen for prototype production.
+- Use appropriate recording and drawing techniques. - Identify complex associations linking principles of good design and technological knowledge. - Produce a creative and considered response to a design brief. - Produce a detailed specification for the product. - Use detailed notes and annotated drawings to record original design ideas. - Use appropriate modelling or trialling techniques to aid product development. - Use ICT/CAD/CAM to support design development. - Apply knowledge of digital media and new technologies as appropriate. - Use drawing and annotation to clearly communicate details of the design chosen for prototype production.

-Demonstrate good making/ workshop skills
+Demonstrate good making/workshop skills

-- Plan, organise and record key manufacturing activities by means of comprehensive notes and photographic evidence. - Use appropriate modelling or trialling techniques to aid product development. - Make reasoned decisions about materials/components. - Select appropriate materials. - Select appropriate tools and equipment. - Work skilfully and safely to shape, form, finish materials and assemble components. - Apply knowledge of systems and control, ICT and new technologies as appropriate. - Complete the product to a high-quality standard. - Demonstrate the ability to produce surface graphics to a high level of competency. - Demonstrate a practical and thorough understanding and ability in solving technical problems effectively and efficiently as they arise.
+- Plan, organise and record key manufacturing activities by means of comprehensive notes and photographic evidence. - Make reasoned decisions about materials/components. - Select appropriate materials. - Select appropriate tools and equipment. - Work skilfully and safely to shape, form, finish materials and assemble components/ingredients. - Apply knowledge of systems and control, ICT and new technologies as appropriate. - Complete the product to a high-quality standard. - Demonstrate a practical and thorough understanding and ability in solving technical problems effectively and efficiently as they arise.